A client receives their antiretroviral treatment (ART) through home delivery in Togo.

 Within each country with USAID key population programming, a sustainable national response is the goal of USAID’s work.
 There are many opportunities to leverage the high-quality work funded by PEPFAR to enhance the quality of services in-country.
 USAID will continue to promote program alignment, identify metrics for program monitoring, and support innovations that can be scaled to support quality programs.

-As USAID shifts funding to directly support local partners, core to the USAID mandate is the participation of key population community leaders in the implementation and monitoring of HIV services.
+As USAID shifts funding to directly support local partners and prioritize funding KP-led organizations, core to the USAID mandate is the participation of key population community leaders in the implementation and monitoring of HIV services.
+In the future, USAID will continue to strengthen the long-term sustainability of key population services and community leadership through a focus on sustainable financing methods like social contracting and integration within national systems.

 In support of PEPFAR and UNAIDS’ 95-95-95 goals, USAID implements and monitors progress of key population programming across the full cascade of HIV services.

-- More than 100,000 (97%) members of key populations were linked to treatment (independent of the PEPFAR agency supporting the ART site), including 72,795 new clients who were linked to treatment (65%) within USAID programs; and
+• Nearly 97,000 (>95 percent) members of key populations were linked to treatment including more than 75,000 new clients who were linked to treatment (75 percent) within USAID programs; and

 Additional Resources